MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The following behavior would hold true:
 -  Since Rule2 has a status of *Inactive*, it is never evaluated against real time production traffic.
--  If a customer makes a purchase and they are in the US, only Rule1 is evaluated.
+-  If a customer in the US makes a purchase, only Rule1 is evaluated.
--  If a customer makes an Xbox purchase and they are in the US, only Rule1 is evaluated.
+-  If a customer in the US makes an Xbox purchase, only Rule1 is evaluated.
--  If a customer makes an Xbox purchase and they are outside of the US, only Rule3 is evaluated.
+-  If a customer outside the US makes an Xbox purchase, only Rule3 is evaluated.
--  If a customer makes a non-Xbox purchase and they are outside of the US, no rules are evaluated.
+-  If a customer outside the US makes a non-Xbox purchase, no rules are evaluated.

 If no rules are evaluated because no conditions match the event, by default, Fraud Protection then executes:

     RETURN Approve(“NO_RULE_HIT”)

-For information on how to reorder rules, see [Understand rule ordering](rules.md#understand-rule-ordering).
+For information on how to reorder rules, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).

 ## Create a new rule
-You can create rules to make decisions for purchase, account creation, and account login events.
+You can create rules to automate decision-making for purchase, account creation, and account login events.

-> [!NOTE]
->When you create a new rule, it displays at the bottom of the **Rules** management page.
-You can move the rule to a different position on the list of rules at any time.
-For more information, see [Understand rule ordering](rules.md#understand-rule-ordering).

 #### To create a new rule: